Leaders in Minimally Invasive Procedures in NY and NJ.

 Vertebroplasty is a procedure that treats spinal fractures typically caused by osteoporosis.

-During this minimally invasive procedure, Dr. Q makes a tiny incision in the patient’s back and injects bone filler material into the fractured vertebrae, which restores the stability and structure of the spinal vertebra.
+During this minimally invasive procedure, one of our expert surgeons makes a tiny incision in the patient’s back and injects bone filler material into the fractured vertebrae, which restores the stability and structure of the spinal vertebra.

 Vertebroplasty is not recommended for all of our patients with fractured vertebrae, but may be considered in patients who have not seen results from more conservative treatments, and need a solution for improving posture and mobility and alleviating their pain.